 Too Hard to Find.
 The three spots that could not be found were far away from their starting location (but within the limits set by the rules) and the associated media was too ambiguous to determine the correct location.
 Trying to match the media to locations in the area would have been impossible or taken a very long time.
-Again, we see that participants did not have enough experience, in this case, to create 'good' visual clues.
-For example, Figure 2 shows an image clue for a Location Spot containing a sidewalk path and some foliage.
+For example, Figure 4 shows an image clue for a Location Spot containing a sidewalk path and some foliage.
 The area within the spot's search radius contains many residential buildings and side paths similar to the one in the image.
 Walking around to try to find the spot could certainly produce a lot of physical activity.
 Yet finding the correct path would be very difficult and could easily create feelings of frustration amongst players (as it did for us when trying to find it).

-5.3 Challenges with Game Goals
+Challenges with Game Goals

-Beyond the aforementioned issues with creating 'good' content, we also had challenges with content meeting both of our game's goals.
 As said, we had intended See It's design to fulfill two goals.
-First, we wanted the game to be flexible so that players could create a variety of game content.
+First, we wanted the game to be flexible so that players could create game content that reflected a variety of motivations or personal goals.
 This could then provide hunters with a wealth of different experiences and, hopefully, cause players to play the game longer term; this is one of the cornerstones of Geocaching [17,18].
-Second, we wanted the game to promote physical activity.
-We had thought our game's mechanics (searching within a fixed radius using ambiguous visual clues) would be able to automatically promote physical activity, regardless of the way that user's created their spots.
-However, we were wrong.
-Instead, our analysis revealed that the two goals of our game were often in conflict.
+Second, we wanted the game's mechanics (e.g., the use of ambiguous visual clues) to automatically promote physical activity, regardless of the spot creations.
+However, our analysis revealed that these two goals were in conflict.